kaiachain/kaia-docs/docs/references/sdk/web3-js.md

 const { Web3 } = require('web3');
 ```

-After successfully importing web3, you need to connect to Klaytn by instantiating a new web3.js  object with an RPC URL of the Klaytn network.
+After successfully importing web3, you need to connect to Kaia by instantiating a new web3.js  object with an RPC URL of the Kaia network.
 Add the code below to the existing code:

 ```js
 const url = "RPC URL"